malinapavel/web-app-project/README.md

   in this case).

   The aforementioned functionalities for users include adding a comment to an article or sending video footage/images/text that would make for a potential article.
-The admin, on the other hand, can add new articles, remove comments or articles and process what materials the users have sent, all of that in a special admin panel.
+The admin, on the other hand, can add new articles, remove comments and process what materials the users have sent, all of that in a special admin panel.

 ## Specifications: